aajonusnet/aajonusnet/md/QNA/Q&A Of November 1, 2009.md

 A: Yeah, it does react that way with metal.
 It definitely will start moving the metal.
 That's why if you leave even stainless steel in the clay, it will tarnish it.
 Even stainless steel, it will tarnish stainless steel, because it will start dissolving metal.
 Maybe you have to leave it in for a week, but it will do it.
 Before you can see it noticing.
 Yeah.

-A: Is there any clay you use?
-Terramin.
+Q: Is there any clay you use?

+A: Terramin.
 T-E-R-R-A-M-I-N. Terramin clay.

 Q: Have you ever used a [unintelligible]?